Interaction between Space and applications

 Space and applications can communicate with each other in both directions:

 An application can send data to Space.
-For example, send a message to a chat channel, request data on Space entities like projects or team members, and so on.
+For example, send a message to a chat channel, request data on Space entities like projects, team members, and so on.

 Space can send data to the application.
 For example, send notifications about events via webhooks, send user messages, and so on.